 Meryl didn't know how much of a head start Vash's ally had, but she desperately needed to beat him to the emergency brake.
 The lower decks of the steamer remained as empty as they had been when she and Milly were making her way up and she was glad not to meet any interference.

 As she neared the rear of the steamer Meryl suddenly heard loud, angry voices and she slid to a halt before turning the next corner.
 She took a quick glance and was relieved to see four men in steward uniforms, some crewmen who had somehow managed to avoid the earlier round-up by the BadLads.

 She ran toward them now, about to call out and ask for their help in preventing the brake, but realized in horror that they were standing over another figure—a child, a boy—and they were kicking him.

-"Stop it!" shouted Meryl, sprinting the remaining distance.
-She lost her footing for a moment and glanced down to see a faded set of wrinkled blueprints on the floor.
+"Hey!" shouted Meryl, sprinting the remaining distance.
+"Hey, stop it!"
+She lost her footing for a moment and glanced down to see she had stepped on a faded set of wrinkled blueprints on the floor.

 The boy was curled up in a fetal position, crying out as the man nearest Meryl brought his foot down, hard, on his side.
 She grabbed the man's arm and pulled him back a step.
 "What the hell is wrong with you?" she demanded.

 "This isn't your problem," he said, pushing Meryl back so roughly she fell hard on ass and elbows.
 Before Meryl could do so much as scowl, the boy, now no longer the center of attention, had leapt to his feet, looking incredulous.